-The DeFi current state of the DeFi space can be summarized in two words: food fight.
-It feels like a new ridiculous food themed DeFi protocol is being added to this culinary carnage every other day.
-The most recent weapon of choice?
-Sushi.
+From the beginning of 2020 until now, the DeFi space could be summarised in two words: food fight.
+Indeed, it truly feels like a new ridiculous food-themed DeFi protocol is being added to this culinary carnage every other day.
+One of the most sought-after DeFi delicacies?
+Sushi, of course!

-For some of you, the introduction of SushiSwap signaled that DeFi has officially gone too far.
-The controversial events surrounding the project which have unfolded in the short weeks since its release have likewise spoiled the appetites of many in the DeFi space.
+For most crypto enthusiasts, the introduction of SushiSwap signaled that DeFi had officially gone too far.
+In fact, the controversial events surrounding the project, which unfolded in the short weeks after its release, spoiled the appetite of many in the DeFi space.

 Page Contents 👉

 - 5 SushiSwap vs. Uniswap

 - 6 PROS and CONS

 - 7 How Does SushiSwap Work?

 - 7.3 SushiSwap SUSHI Bar (Stake)

 - 7.5 SushiSwap Kashi (Lending & Leverage)